WHEN: July 6th – 10th, 2020

-The aim of the 1st ECMCRC Summer School on Behavioral and Neuroscientific research for Economics and Finance is to offer students the opportunity to acquire both theoretical and practical knowledge of the key theories, instruments and techniques currently used to undertake high-impact behavioral and neuroscientific research projects in the fields of economics and finance.
+The aim of the 2nd ECMCRC Summer School on Behavioral and Neuroscientific Research for Economics, Finance and Accounting is to offer students the opportunity to acquire both theoretical and practical knowledge of the key theories, instruments and techniques currently used to undertake high-impact behavioral and neuroscientific research projects in the fields of economics, finance and accounting.
 This Summer School has been explicitly designed to attract and create practical value for Ph.D. students and post-doctoral researchers, and to seed future research collaborations among participants.
 Hands-on sessions focusing on the use of neurobiofeedback, eye tracking and data analytics will follow more theoretical lectures which will provide attendees with a grounding in behavioral economics and finance, experimental economics and neuroeconomics.
 Each day of the Summer School will conclude with a short keynote presentation aiming to provide examples of industry applications of behavioral research and advice on how to design and publish high-impact research and establish and manage an academic career.

 Behavioral economics uses psychological experimentation to develop descriptive theories about human decision making.
 This session aims to explain the role of human nature in economic decisions by answering the following questions: how do human beings make their own decisions? how do they assign values to economic goods? how do they assign probability to uncertain events? what is the role of physiological, psychological and social conditions in decision making?
 What are the tools and methods that economic research can use to answer these questions?